Welcome International Students!

 If you've received an assistantship, note that you won't get your first paycheck of the semester until October 1 (Fall) or February 1 (Spring).

-Note: UT System requires all international students in a F1, F2, J1, or J2 visa status to maintain medical, evacuation and repatriation insurance coverage while enrolled at a UT System institution.
+Note: International students (except Mexican nationals) with F1 and F2 visas, and all international J1 or J2 scholars must maintain medical, evacuation, and repatriation insurance coverage while enrolled.
 For that reason, you will be automatically enrolled in the Student Health Insurance Plan (SHIP), and the cost of that coverage will appear on your tuition and fee invoice.
 (See step #5 for details.)

 If you've received an assistantship, also ask the OIP staff to enter your information in the SEVIS system and issue a Social Security Number (SSN) request letter.
 (See step #5 for details.)